cbouy/M2-chemoinformatics/README.md

 # chemoinformaticsTools
 Scripts to analyse chemoinformatics software's output, collect data from the web...etc.

+## :red_circle: diversity_clustering

+A Python script to select a diverse subset of compounds from a library (.CSV or .xlsx file).
+It is based on MACCS keys fingerprints or Morgan circular fingerprints, and uses a MaxMin or hierachical clustering algorithm to select the most diverse compounds.

+The following non-standard python libraries are needed for the script to function correctly:
+* pandas
+* numpy
+* rdkit

 ## :red_circle: jatoonSuccessRate

 [JATOON](http://joao.airesdesousa.com/jatoon/) (Java Tools for Neural Networks) was started in 2001 as a system of Java applets for training and applying neural networks.